top of page

 So, here are the particulars that we worked out with instructions, patterns and a few tips that made things easier for us.

 First off you need linen.
 Avoid the linen/cotton blends.
 And don’t even get me started on poly-no-sir!
 100% linen is the fabric of choice for all pieces for the altar.
 We like Elizabeth Morgan’s linen from Church Linens.
-It is very smooth with minimal ‘slubs’ (the occasional irregular thicknesses to some of the threads).
+It is very smooth with minimal ‘slubs’ (the occasional irregular thicknesses to some of the threads where strands of flax fibers are attached to each other).
 Elizabeth’s linen is 4.4 oz per square yard and 144 threads per inch.

 Our finished purificator measures 18" long and 11 1/2 " wide.
 The ends have a 3/4" hem and the sides have a 1/4" hem.
 This size will work well on most chalices.
 If your priest uses one significantly larger or smaller than average you’ll need to adjust the size of your purificator accordingly.
 The cut size for the linen is 21" x 12 1/2".